abmajith/verilog-riscV32I-machine/notesVonNeumanArch/README.md

 To have short and effective tutorial on *Verilog* one can follow
 <a href="https://www.chipverify.com/tutorials/verilog" class="custom-link">this tutorial</a>.

+If someone wants solid understanding of *Verilog* syntax, and
+what is the standard procedure for digital system design, I refer to the book *Verilog HDL: A Guide to Digital Design and Synthesis* by *Samir Palnitkar*.

 **Creating Read Only Instruction Memory in Verilog**
 I am just writing the subset of the read-only memory module here, In the subfolder (*readInstructionOnly*),